reframejs/reframe/docs/usage-manual.md

 ~~~

 If you haven't closed the server from the previous section, then
-Reframe has automatically re-compiled the frontend and added a `✔ Re-build` notification to your shell
+Reframe automatically re-compiled the frontend and prints a `✔ Re-build` notification to your shell

 ~~~shell
 $ reframe ~/tmp/reframe-playground/pages